Yishai Fleisher

 Yishai Fleisher (ישי פליישר; born 1976) serves as the international spokesperson for the Jewish Community of Hebron.
 He is a podcast host, pro-Israel advocate and political advisor.
 Fleisher speaks English, Hebrew and Russian and has been described as "a go-to Israel expert for international media."

 Early life

 Yishai Fleisher was born in 1976 in Haifa, Israel, to Jewish refuseniks from the Soviet Union.
 The family emigrated to the US when he was eight.
 Fleisher returned to Israel and served as a paratrooper in the Israel Defense Forces and was injured in Lebanon during his military service in 1997.

-Fleisher returned to the US where he completed an undergraduate degree in political science at Yeshiva University, then a Juris Doctorate at the Cardozo School of Law.
+Fleisher returned to the US where he completed an undergraduate degree in political science at Yeshiva University, then a Juris Doctor at the Cardozo School of Law of Yeshiva University.
 He received his rabbinic ordination from Kollel Agudath Achim.

 Early career

 Advocacy for Aliyah

 While in law school in 1999, Fleisher co-founded the organization Kumah which advocates for aliyah and encourages Jewish students to move to Israel.
 The group's tag line was "Arise!
 Americans Return to Zion" and took its name from a verse in the Book of Jeremiah.
 The group engaged in seminars, weekend retreats, birthright trips and created unique and creative posters and videos.